jeonpierre/Azure-Database-Migration/README.md

 # Milestone 1 - Set up the Enviroment

-First I Set up an Azure account
+First I Set up an Azure account and Decided on the Database I would be using to initiate this project.
+This was the infamous AdventureWorks2022.bak file.
+This became my projects dataset.

 # Milestone 2 - Set up the Production Enviroment